So you’ve tried many different types of photography—but now, maybe, you want to spruce up your portfolio with something new.

 In addition to holding down a day job, there’s something else you can do to support yourself while you are working on your masterpiece: apply for an art grant.

 How to Get a Grant

-If you’ve never looked into it before, you’ll probably be surprised by how many organizations there are that offer art grants.
+If you’ve never looked into it before, you’ll probably be surprised by how many organizations and government incentives offer art grants.
 These organizations recognize the importance great art has in society and will put up significant amounts of money to help artists develop their craft.

 The trick is having a great portfolio to show application committees that you’re worth it.
 Another important step is learning how to write an artist grant application.

 When you’re ready, use this list of amazing art grants to find one that works best for your particular craft.

 Fine Art Photography Training

 One way to take your fine art photography to the next level is to seek out some training.
 That can include free online courses, photography workshops, or a full-fledged art school.
 Any of these options can help.
 Whether it’s learning photography skills you can use creatively for your fine art photos, or studying art to help find inspiration and the direction with your photography art.

 If you choose the latter option, you’ll want to make sure you have a great portfolio for when you apply.
 Art and design schools usually judge prospective students on a variety of materials, like artist statements, interviews, and written tests.
 But your portfolio is one of the most important aspects.
 It can show people your talents, creativity, and development as an artist.

 So if you want some tips, check out this guide on how to make a photography portfolio for college and university.